Stare like that for seven years, and she'll eventually turn her head. note

 - Sakura to Naruto several times along the series, as soon as the Wave Country Arc when Naruto faced Zabuza for first time.
 Another good example was when Naruto returned in the first chapter of Part II (right before he ruined the mood by behaving like a pervert).

 - Sakura also did to Sasuke in Part I. Karin takes her place in Part II for a while.
-It should be noted that Sasuke actually does notice the attention they give him... and it annoys the hell out of him.
+It should be noted that Sasuke actually does notice the attention she gives him... and it annoys the hell out of him.

 - Hinata to Naruto.
 Constantly.